piatek84/persitenceService/README.md

+## Persistence Service

+This project is designed to help practice fundamental programming concepts and testing techniques using Java, Spring Boot, and other technologies.
+The main goal is to build a small application while reinforcing best practices in software development.

+### Technologies Used
+TODO:

-## Setting Up MongoDB and Kafka with Docker
+### Setting Up MongoDB and Kafka with Docker

 ### Prerequisites
 Ensure you have [Docker](https://www.docker.com/) installed on your system before proceeding.